-Things have certainly been hopping this week with various multi-state organizations preparing to spend millions of dollars from the Department of Education to develop the “next generation” of state testing.
-There are two tracks going on — one primarily geared towards more “mainstream” students and the other focusing on English Language Learner assessment.
-This seemed to be a good time to bring together a few posts and articles about what’s been going on.
+Things have certainly been hopping week with various multi-state organizations preparing to spend millions of dollars from the Department of Education to develop the “next generation” of state testing.
+There are two tracks going on — one primarily geared towards more “mainstream” students and the other focusing on English Language Learner assessment. seemed to be a good time to bring together a few posts and articles about what’s been going on.
 Feel free to contribute other suggestions.

-The past posts that I’ve written and have included in this “The Best…” list also include links to other excellent related resources.
+The past posts that I’ve written and have included in “The Best…” list also include links to other excellent related resources.

 You might also be interested in The Best Resources For Learning About Common Core Standards & English Language Learners.